catboy-catfish/awesome-d3d11-learn/README.md

 # awesome-d3d
-A curated list designed to aggregat some awesome resources on learning how to use the Direct3D graphics API.
+A curated list designed to aggregate some awesome resources on learning how to use the Direct3D graphics API.
 Mostly deals with DX11/D3D11 or DX12/D3D12.

 I created this list due to not being able to easily find as much information for programming with Direct3D as I could for OpenGL or Vulkan.